A topic from the subject of Organic Chemistry in Chemistry.

 Key Concepts

-2. Isomerism: Existence of compounds with the same molecular formula but different structures and properties.
+2. Isomerism: The existence of compounds with the same molecular formula but different structures and properties.
+Isomers have the same number and types of atoms but differ in how these atoms are arranged.

 Types of Isomerism